Goethean science: Experiment as interactive experience

 For Goethe, the ultimate aim of science was two-fold, both increase to the database of human knowledge; second, as a method for the metamorphosis of the experimenter.
 In Goethean Science, experiment is the 'mediator between object [natural phenomena] and subject ]the experimenter].'
 All experiments then become two-fold, potentially revealing as much about natural phenomena as they reveal the experimenter to him or herself.

 Goethe's methodology is mutual and intimate interaction of observer and observed; and, what transpires over time.
 Ideally as the experimenter's observed knowledge grows from his study of natural phenomena, so does his capacity for inner awareness, insight, Imagination, Intuition and Inspiration.

 Where Cartesian-Newtonian science accepts only a single, practical syllogism about experimenters and research topics, Goethean Science demonstrates practicing science as an art, practice directed towards refining the experimenter's perceptions over time, heightening them towards Imagination, Inspiration and Intuition.

 Goethe's epistemology

+Goethe saw the strongest opposition to his ideas in the mathematizing of physics.
+Goethe pleaded for "participatory recognition" as the way of natural sciences.

 Goethe's method of science as art, of experiment as mediator between experimenter and Nature, can be applied to studies of every kind.
 Where Cartesian-Newtonian science defines and values the expansion of knowledge as a logical and linear march towards accumulating facts, Goethean Science defines and values the expansion of knowledge as: